You are here: Home » Research

 In support of the objectives stated in the 2017-2020 UCLan Strategy Document (internal only) and in line with the University’s policies and those of funding partners and statutory bodies, researchers are required to record the details of their research outputs on the Research Repository - CLoK.
 Wherever possible UCLan researchers should also ensure full-text copies of their published work are also deposited as soon as possible, taking into account publisher and other third parties’ policies and rights.
 In accordance with academic regulations digital copies of theses associated with the award of post-graduate degrees at UCLan are also deposited on the Research Repository - CLoK.

 Copyright in any work made available on the UCLan Research repository remains the property of the owner.
+Authors retain their copyright unless this has been explicitly transferred to a publisher or other third party via a Copyright Transfer Agreement (CTA).
 In uploading work to the research repository - CLoK, or asking an administrator to do so on their behalf, authors grant UCLan the non-exclusive right to to store, manage and make available on the internet the work in any digital format that is necessary to maintain the integrity of the work and its accessibility in perpetuity.
 This is done with the understanding that it is the authors responsibility to ensure they have the right to deposit the work and to grant this license.
-UCLan asserts its database rights in the collection and arrangement of the metadata records on the Research Repository - CLoK.

-Adherence to these policies will take into account publisher contracts and self-archiving policies.
-To that end CLoK offers restricted access and embargo functionality and links to JISC services that aggregate publisher and funder Open Access policies to assist with policy discovery .
-CLoK is also integrated into the UCLan services providing funding and support for Article Processing Charges (APCs) for hybrid, or ‘Gold’ publishing options as well as other unfunded Open Access options.
+The Research Repository - CLoK facilitates the Open Access policy while enabling the interests of the authors and other owners of copyright in the works deposited to be respected and protected.
+Adherence to Open Access policies takes into account publisher contracts and self-archiving policies.
+The Research Repository - CLoK offers restricted access and embargo functionality and links to JISC services that aggregate publisher and funder information Open Access policies to assist with policy discovery .
+CLoK is also integrated into the UCLan services providing funding and support for Article Processing Charges (APCs) for hybrid, or full Open Access publishing options as well as other unfunded Open Access options.

-The academic regulations require that theses and dissertations submitted as part fulfilment for qualification for research degrees are presented in an electronic format and that these are deposited on CLoK.
-However, as unpublished work Copyright in theses and dissertations remains with the author.
+Univeristy of Central Lancashire academic regulations require that theses and dissertations submitted as part fulfilment for qualification for research degrees are presented in an electronic format and that these are deposited on CLoK.
+However, as unpublished works, Copyright in theses and dissertations remain with the authors.
 Therefore, we require that a licence to store, distribute and manage the work is also signed by the submitting student.
 This licence includes details of how the work can be used by people discovering and downloading the work; on how automated internet tools such as harvesters and ‘bots’ will have access to the work; and on how information about the work – bibliographic metadata – will remain visible on CLoK even if the work itself is taken down or hidden from access.
 This licence is non-exclusive, does not prevent the student from granting similar, non-exclusive rights to others or from publishing the work, or parts thereof, themselves.
 The licence does not affect the authors’ moral rights and the University has obligations to preserve the integrity and quality of the work while it is in its care.

 Where there are specific reasons why a thesis cannot be made publicly on and Open Access basis these can be stated and access to the work will be restricted either indefinitely or for a set period.
 These reasons will be included in any consideration of any Freedom of information requests.